 Taking Tykerb with food and drink

-Tykerb is affected by food intake and must be taken on an empty stomach.
+Tykerb is affected by food intake and must be taken on an empty stomach, at least

-You should not drink grapefruit juice while you are being treated with Tykerb as this
+You should not drink grapefruit juice or eat grapefruit during your treatment with

 Your doctor may recommend that you don't take Tykerb while you are pregnant.

 If you become pregnant or think you are pregnant, tell your doctor or healthcare provider

 Do not breast-feed while taking Tykerb and for 5 days after the last dose as it may